cwu2021/ISMS/patch/README.md

 ## A.12.5.3 of ISO/IEC 27001:2005
 <i>Control</i><br>
 Modifications to software packages shall be discouraged, limited to necessary changes and all changes shall be strictly controlled.
+## Beware of "Software Transformed" vendors and "New Features" updates.
+### Verify updates carefully and apply after one week observation.
+#### 7.0.1-42218 Update 1 01-12 recalled.
+### Self-lab of Hardware verification would also be necessary.
 ## Updating software packages in Red Hat Enterprise Linux
 yum allows you to check if your system has any pending updates.
 You can list packages that need updating and choose to update a single package, multiple packages, or all packages at once.
 If any of the packages you choose to update have dependencies, they are updated as well. <br>
 https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/configuring_basic_system_settings/managing-software-packages_configuring-basic-system-settings